 This Photoshop tutorial will show you how to watermark an entire folder of photos at once.
-This way you can save a considerable amount of time and implicitly improve your productivity.
+This way you can save a considerable amount of time and energy and implicitly improve your productivity.

 The first thing you have to do is open one of the images in the selected folder.
-In order to do this go to File -> Open and select the image.
+In order to do this go to File > Open and select the desired image.

 This is the step where you choose which type of watermark you want to use and where to place it.
 If you’re using a copyright notice, it’s advisable to position it in the lower right corner.
-This way it will be less obtrusive and it will not cause distraction from the image.
+This way it will be less obtrusive and it will not cause any distractions from the image itself.

 Select the Horizontal Type Tool and begin typing the name of your watermark.
 It can be your name, the name of your website or anything else you wish.
 Then change its appearance to your liking by playing around with the font, size, color or level of opacity.